 Start probability: SP.
-End probability: MP

-End probability: Mr.
+End probability: MP.

 Name Start End

 RDY light OFF OFF

 air refuel door CLOSED CLOSED

-master arm OFF -
+master arm OFF OFF

 landing gear RAISED RAISED

 ECM STBY -

 FCR STBY -

-IFF OFF -
+IFF OFF OFF

-- If the RDY comes on the probability that air refueling has started is VBP. - During air refueling the climbing rate should be around zero. - The airspeed during air refueling is most likely between 290 and 350 KCAS. - The AR DISC (disconnect) button is depressed during refueling the end probability is VBP.
+- If the RDY light comes on the probability that air refueling has started is VBP. - During air refueling the climbing rate should be around zero. - The airspeed during air refueling is most likely between 290 and 350 KCAS. - If the AR DISC (disconnect) button is depressed during refueling the end probability is VBP. - The FCR and the ECM should be set to STBY during the entire situation. - When the pilot looks at the RDY light it should be ON. - When the pilot looks at the AR/NWS light it should be ON. - When the pilot looks at the DISC light it should be ON.

-A.13 Deep stall
+A.14 Deep stall

 Name Value Priority Probability

 recovering

 throttle IDLE 1 MP

-MPO OVERRIDE $0/1^{}$ BP
+MPO OVERRIDE 0/1 BP

-MPO NORMAL $0/1^{}$ BP
+MPO NORMAL 0/1 BP